Aloe Vera During Pregnancy – Benefits, Risks, and Tips

 1. Can aloe vera induce labour?

-There are chances that aloe vera can induce labour if consumed in significant amounts, as the latex in it causes uterine contractions.
+There is a chance that aloe vera can induce labour if consumed in significant amounts, as the latex in it causes uterine contractions.

 2. Can aloe vera help you get pregnant?